-Lead and supervise planning, coordinating, instructing, evaluating and advising Program of Instruction for Multi-functional Logistics (S-4) and Sustainment, including healthcare operations and logistics.
-Supervise/Leads section consisting of 02 Saudi Asst.
-Trainers/ Interpreter/ Translators responsible for coordinating and resolving issues concerning conduct of overall organizational functional logistics/sustainment training program(s).
-Responsible for assisting Military Field Medical Command (MFMC) and Ministry of National Guard (MNG)-wide Units in developing, monitoring, and maintaining sustainable and functional logistics programs.
+Responsible for planning, coordinating, instructing, evaluating and advising on all aspects of Medical Leadership and Sustainment Operations training.
+Leads section consisting of 03 Saudi Asst.
+Trainers/ Interpreter/ Translators responsible for coordinating and resolving issues concerning conduct of overall organizational functional logistics/sustainment/operations training program(s).
+Responsible for assisting Military Field Medical Command (MFMC) and Ministry of National Guard (MNG)-wide Units in developing, monitoring, and maintaining sustainable and functional logistics and operations training programs.
 Manage and maintains readiness assessment data that documents and supports unit progress.
-Train, coach, and assists with in-depth analysis of the entire healthcare sustainment system/process from unit-level to MNG corporate-level.
-Provides subject matter expertise in multi-functional logistics programs and medical operations, to include disaster management.
-Provides program/project management of the National Guard Health Affairs system-wide material management information system / modernization program (e.g. ORACLE or system of choice).
-Performs tactical-level medical operations duties as required.
-Maintains current medical logistics credentialing and expertise by attending professional training and/or conferences as required.
+Provides subject matter expertise in medical logistics and operations programs.
+Provides operational medical planning, intelligence and disaster management training events for MNG customers.
+Trains, coaches, and assists the MFMC and its subordinate elements in development, implementation and sustainment of a command staff assistance program.
+Serves as Deputy to the Medical Training Branch Manager and assumes the position in his absence.

 C. Supervisory Responsibilities: Supervises trainers and assistant trainers as assigned.
-May also supervise other trainers as attached or directed by the Manager, Health Affairs Division.
+May supervise other trainers as attached or directed by the Manager, MTB.

-B. Experience: Ten (10) years of progressive experience in U.S. Military at Brigade or higher level, to include time as a Medical Company Commander, and command/staff medical logistics experience.
+B. Experience: Ten (10) years of progressive logistics and operations experience in U.S. Military at Brigade or higher level, to include time as a Medical Company Commander, and command/staff experience.

-C. Specific knowledge, skill, and ability requirements: Extensive knowledge and working experience with U.S. Army Combat Health Logistics; Must possess a thorough knowledge and understanding of Combat Health Service Support doctrine, tactics, and techniques.
+C. Specific knowledge, skill, and ability requirements: Extensive knowledge and working experience with U.S. Army Combat Health Logistics; Must possess a thorough knowledge and understanding of Combat Health Support doctrine, tactics, and techniques.
 Must be knowledgeable of the continuum of health care from the point of injury to fixed treatment facilities.
+Must have a strong knowledge of the Military Decision Making Process.
 Must have the ability to express thoughts/concepts clearly and concisely, orally and in writing.
 Must possess a working knowledge of U.S. Military Systems Approach Training to include instructional techniques and procedures.
 Must be proficient in MS Office suite.
 Must possess a valid driver’s license.